Memorial Sloan Kettering’s vision is nothing less than to revolutionize the treatment of cancer. Learn about some of the ways we’re doing it.

 While it is impossible to list all of MSK’s scientific achievements, one in particular deserves special mention.
 In 2013, Science magazine identified the development of immunotherapy for the treatment of cancer as the most important scientific advance of the year — in all fields.
 The magazine cited the efforts of two groups of MSK investigators as exceptional.

-Singled out by Science was the collaborative preclinical and clinical work of Jedd D. Wolchok, Chief of our Melanoma and Immunotherapeutics Service, and immunologist James P. Allison (formerly at MSK, now at MD Anderson Cancer Center in Houston), for their development of a drug called ipilimumab (Yervoy™), approved by the FDA in 2011 for the treatment of metastatic melanoma.
+Singled out by Science was the collaborative preclinical and clinical work of Jedd D. Wolchok, Chief of our Melanoma Service, and immunologist James P. Allison (formerly at MSK, now at MD Anderson Cancer Center in Houston), for their development of a drug called ipilimumab (Yervoy™), approved by the FDA in 2011 for the treatment of metastatic melanoma.
 The other work came from Michel Sadelain, Director of the Center for Cell Engineering, and his colleagues Renier J. Brentjens, Director of Cellular Therapeutics, and Isabelle Rivière, Director of the Cell Therapy and Cell Engineering Facility.
 These investigators played a seminal role in the development of a major area of research highlighted by the magazine: a cell-based targeted immunotherapy called chimeric antigen receptor, or CAR, therapy.
 Chimeric antigen receptors are a new class of drugs in oncology with the potential to be applied to many types of cancer.

 We stand on the brink of opportunities in cancer research that are leading to discoveries inconceivable a mere decade ago.
 And today, the gifted men and women of Memorial Sloan Kettering are translating these discoveries into treatment realities.Back to top